tball5/lobby/nexie.md

 ## The Nexus Building

-- The elevators to the side of the desk are out of service.
+- The elevators go down to ground level to explore the city.
-- The doors behind the visitor lead out to the lawn and the rest of the district.
 - The Matrix rain portrait is a the lobby's art piece

 ## Places to go